Jeromeseun/PALMORIA-GROUP-PROJECT/README.md

 ## Project Overview

-This data analysis project aims to generate insight into Palmoria Gender inequality in it's three (3) Regions and providing solution through analysis.
+This data analysis project aims to generate insight into Palmoria's Gender inequality in its three (3) Regions and provide a solution through analysis.

 ## Data Source
-The primary data source of Data used here is from the Palmora management team
+The primary data source used here is from the Palmora management team

 ## Tools used
 **-Power BI**